1. Movement is the foundation of our existence. Our bodies were made to move.

 The prevalence of junk-filled, processed foods in our food system is outrageous.
 Genetically modified and pesticide ridden produce unfortunately inject our bodies with unwanted chemicals and genetic makeups that our bodies are not meant to ingest.
 Without completely becoming submerged in the pool of politics, I believe the sad truth is that: as big box brands become more money-hungry, they use pesticides, preservatives and genetically modified seeds & plants to increase the longevity and abundance of their produce & harvests, which in turn increases their profit–despite the health issues that these methods can cause.
 Becoming aware of this and the fact that these foods are harmful to our bodies is the first step in implementing a way of eating that is focused on whole, organic foods.

-I do not strictly subscribe to any diets or mainstream ways of eating besides simply aiming for organic and local the majority of the time.
-If I had to identify with one–the way I eat is closest in nature to the Paleolithic diet.
-The foundation of Paleo eating is spot on: eat real food.
+I do not strictly subscribe to any diets or mainstream ways of eating besides simply aiming for organic and protein-focused the majority of the time.
+If I had to identify with one–the way I eat is closest in nature to the Paleolithic diet or the Weston A. Price-inspired approach to fueling.
+The foundation of both of these approached is spot on: eat real food.

-I don’t want to over-emphasize Paleo, though.
+I don’t want to over-emphasize dietary labels, though.
 I believe that perhaps, too many people get wrapped up in labeling the way they eat or getting caught up in the fear tactics that certain diet proponents instill in the masses.
-Here’s an example: I’ve read an entire blog before that was dedicated to convincing the reader that greens like spinach and kale are not a good food choice.
-Does that make sense to you?
-It doesn’t to me–& there are countless other examples of claims that certain foods aren’t good for you.
 How are you to ever know what is ACTUALLY good for you?
 I can tell you that what makes sense to me is:

-- Too much of anything is not a good thing (except for love and happiness) 🙂
+- Too much of anything is usually not a good thing (except for love and happiness) 🙂

 - If you look through the past decades, things that used to be nutritional villains in decades prior are now deemed “healthy.”
 Don’t fall prey to always believing the hype.

 - Use your own personal experience with food to help you decipher which foods your body likes most.
-For instance, do you feel the most revitalized and energetic after a green smoothie or after eating cheese dip?
+For instance, when do you feel the most revitalized, energetic, and nourished?

 Here are some key ideas I keep in mind when eating:

-- Eat organic & raw 80-90 percent of the time and allow yourself the occasional splurge.
+- Eat whole foods & ingredients you recognize 80-90 percent of the time and allow yourself the occasional splurge.

 - Learn to make your favorite “unhealthy” meals the healthy way with organic, nutrient rife ingredients.

-- Aim to eat lots of raw plants & prepare them in new-to-you, different ways so that you enjoy eating them.
+- Aim to eat lots of nutrient-dense foods & prepare them in new-to-you, different ways so that you enjoy eating them.